-If you recently applied for a new credit card or loan from a major bank or credit union, there’s a good chance the lender viewed your FICO score or VantageScore before approving you.
-Here’s how they differ and what factors affect each score.
+If you recently applied for a new credit card or loan from a major bank or credit union, there’s a good chance the lender viewed your FICO® Score.
+Here’s why the FICO Score is important and what factors affect your score

-Some lenders, such as Discover and Capital One, are even more generous, offering free scores to anyone willing to supply their information.
-Discover, for example, offers a free educational FICO score to the general public, while Capital One offers a free VantageScore.
+Most big credit card issuers offer some kind of free score to customers.
+Some lenders, such as Discover, are even more generous, offering free scores to anyone willing to supply their information.
+Discover offers a free FICO® Score to the general public, while some educational sites and card issuers share VantageScore.

 See related: Which credit scores do mortgage lenders use?